| image

 for accountability and honest for all people, all people.

-for them, it is image over imagery.
+for them, it is image over imagery. image

-over imagery
+over imagery most

 churches today claiming to be postmodern, are not - sorry to